Borough of Charnwood

 Charnwood is a local government district with borough status in the north of Leicestershire, England.
 It is named after Charnwood Forest, much of which lies within the borough.
 Towns in the borough include Loughborough (where the council is based), Shepshed and Syston.
-Villages in the borough include Barrow upon Soar, Birstall, Hathern, Mountsorrel, Quorn, Rothley, Sileby and Woodhouse Eaves.
+Villages in the borough include Barrow upon Soar, Birstall, Hathern, Mountsorrel, Quorn, Rothley, Sileby and Woodhouse Eaves, Wanlip and Broadnook.

 The neighbouring districts are Melton, Harborough, Leicester, Blaby, Hinckley and Bosworth, North West Leicestershire and Rushcliffe.

 History

 The district was created on 1 April 1974 under the Local Government Act 1972, covering the area of three former districts, which were all abolished at the same time: